mckennapsean/dissertation/content/05-worksheet.md

 \newpage
 \begin{longtable}[]{@{}llll@{}}
-\caption{\label{tbl:steps}Each visualization design activity broken down into five concrete steps.
+\caption{\label{tbl:steps} Five steps for each design activity.
+We break down each visualization design activity into five concrete steps.
 The first four steps of the process are generative, to establish design requirements, encoding and interaction sketches, visualization prototypes, or visualization systems.
 The fifth step is always evaluative, to compare different visualization artifacts in order to justify design decisions and record that reasoning down for later use.
-We presented these five steps to novice visualization designers, students, using design worksheets as a template, as in Figs.~\ref{fig:u-worksheet}, \ref{fig:i-worksheet}, \ref{fig:m-worksheet}, \ref{fig:d-worksheet}.
+We shared these five steps with novice visualization designers, students, using design worksheets as a template, as in Figs.~\ref{fig:u-worksheet}, \ref{fig:i-worksheet}, \ref{fig:m-worksheet}, \ref{fig:d-worksheet}.
 }\tabularnewline